Tiella pugliese (Puglia Potato and Mussel Casserole)

 Then cover with Arborio rice, topping the rice with some more chopped garlic and parsley, chopped tomato, grated pecorino, season again and drizzle over some more olive oil.

 Place a final layer of potatoes (which you may wish to arrange in a neat pattern for presentation at the table) then, if you like, season as you have the other layers.
 (Some recipes call for leaving this layer plain, for a neater presentation.)
-Pour in the juices of the mussels and enough simmering water (or, for more flavor, dish stock or clam juice) to just cover the potatoes.
+Pour in the juices of the mussels and enough simmering water (or, for more flavor, fish stock or clam juice) to just cover the potatoes.

 Tiella pugliese